Looking after your newly microbladed brows needn’t feel like a difficult task.

 As the new skin heals over the incisions, the pigment will fade, and rows can start to look patchy.
 It is important to remember that the process takes time and involves touch up sessions, so the first fading is nothing to get upset about.
 Early in the healing phase it can look like a lot of pigment is lost, but towards the end (so long as after-care treatment is correctly followed) it will be clear that you did not lose as much as you thought.

 As the skin heals, it gets dry and itchy.
 Scabs form and flakes peel off.
 During the healing process, it is critical that you do not pick at scabs or flakes.
 Your interference will impact the results, and not in a right way.
 Pulling off a scab or flakes can prematurely remove the pigment, and you will be left looking like you never even had the procedure done.

 Microblading success is obviously going to be impacted by your skin.
 More oily skin types tend to experience more difficulty with the pigment taking due to the excess oil on the skin.
 Skin that produces more oil than usual will push the pigment out, so color retention ends up less than desired.
 It is best to discuss this first with me and allow me to examine your skin.
 If it is too oily, then it may not be worth getting the procedure done.
-At the same time, they can recommend ways to deal with your oil production that will ensure it does not interfere with the results.
+At the same time, I can recommend ways to deal with your oil production that will ensure it does not interfere with the results.